zingolabs/zexcavator/README.md

 ## Future Plans

+- Add sync engine.
+  - This engine will be used while taking into account 'know quirks' for each wallet.
+- Add proper test vectors!
 - Extend support to additional wallet formats.
-- Fully implement ZecWallet Lite parsing (including account birthdays).
+- Fully implement ZecWallet Lite parsing (including encryption).
 - Add a complete CLI interface for user interaction.
 - Improve error handling and provide detailed parsing reports.